frassinier/frontify-bootstrap/README.md

 ## Configuration

-Create a `.env` file at root and fill in with theses variables
+Create a `.env` file at root and fill in with theses variables:

 * `FRONTIFY_API_KEY`
 * `FRONTIFY_PROJECT_ID`